Here are all the things we do to help keep our

 While we implement safeguards designed to protect your information, no security system is impenetrable and due to the inherent nature of the Internet, we cannot guarantee that data, during transmission through the Internet or while stored on our systems or otherwise in our care, is absolutely safe from intrusion by others.
 If you believe your privacy has been breached, please contact us immediately at email@example.com.

-You can choose to turn off cookies in your browser
+You can choose to turn off our collection of cookies

 - the categories of data we’re processing,